-The tomb at St Lythans was erected during the Neolithic period around 4000-3000 BC.
+The tomb was erected during the Neolithic period around 4000-3000 BC.
 It served as a place of common burial of early-agricultural communities, whose settled lifestyle has allowed them to erect similar buildings.
 Perhaps it also performed ceremonial functions, as a place of meetings and rites.
 The bodies of the dead probably remained uncovered before the bones were moved to the burial chamber.
 The decline in the use of megalithic tombs occurred around 2500 BC during the coming Bronze Age.

 Castleden R., Neolithic Britain: New Stone Age sites of England, Scotland and Wales, London 1992.